lsst-sims/opsim3_config/README.md

-# Simple rolling cadence test.
+# Rolling cadence test.

 WFD split into N, M, S zones - north, middle, south.
-Only these proposals included.
+All other proposals active too.
 "Rolling" cadence by concentrating on the north, then the middle, then the south.
 No coverage for these zones in 'off' years.
-Overall length of survey reduced to 9 years, to account for the fact that we are not including DD, NES, GP, or SCP proposals.
+NES, SCP, GP, DD proposals (5 fields) too.

 * Revised scheduled downtime and unscheduled downtime
 * minAlt = 20 deg